biosails/pheniqs/docs/pamld.md

 Directly estimating the posterior decoding probability allows Pheniqs to report intuitive classification confidence scores for every read.
 Deriving a confidence score for a combinatorial barcode, made up of several independent components, requires to simply multiply the confidence scores of the individual components. `confidence threshold` allows researchers to choose between assignment confidence and yield of classified reads.

+## filtering high quality mismatches

+Occasionally it might be desirable to filter when a mismatch occurs on a nucleotide with high basecalling quality.
+For instance when the barcode being decoded is actually a protein coding sequence.
+A high quality mismatch likely means that the protein is non functional and thus not interesting for further analysis.
+PAMLD, by nature, penalized high quality mismatches more than low quality ones since it hurts the posterior probability more and so the match is more likely to not clear the confidence threshold.
+But if you wish to explicitly address such a condition you may specify in the decoder the parameters `high quality distance threshold` and `high quality threshold`.
+If a `high quality distance threshold` or more number of mismatches are observed in nucleotides with quality `high quality threshold` or more, the **QC fail** flag will be set to true. `high quality threshold` defaults to **30**, and `high quality distance threshold` defaults to **0**, which disables the filter.

 ## Estimating the prior distribution

 Every Pheniqs decoding run produces, in addition to the output, a JSON encoded statistical report.
 Statistics from a preliminary PAMLD decoding run can be used to estimate `concentration` and `noise` from the data.
 The *high confidence estimator* bundled with Pheniqs estimates the relative proportions from the *high confidence* reads alone, assuming that *low confidence* reads (those that passed the *noise filter* but failed the *confidence filter*) and *high confidence* reads (those that passed both filters) come from the same distribution.